-Wilson, 40, enters his 12th year as an NFL coach and ninth leading defensive backs at the pro level.
-He most recently spent two seasons with the Philadelphia Eagles, where he served as defensive passing game coordinator/defensive backs (2022) and as defensive backs coach (2021).
-Wilson first entered the NFL coaching ranks with the St. Louis Rams in 2012, following a four-year stint as a pro scout with the Chicago Bears (2008-11).
+DENNARD WILSON enters his 12th year as an NFL coach and ninth leading defensive backs at the pro level.
+He most recently spent two seasons with the Philadelphia Eagles, where he served as defensive passing game coordinator/defensive backs (2022) and a defensive backs coach (2021).
 Before serving on the Eagles' staff, Wilson spent four years with the New York Jets (2017-20).
+Wilson first entered the NFL coaching ranks with the St. Louis Rams (2012-16) following a four-year stint as a pro scout with the Chicago Bears (2008-11).
+He was also a graduate assistant at the University of Maryland (2007-08) and worked as a defensive backs coach and passing game coordinator at DeMatha Catholic (Hyattsville, MD) HS (2004-06).

 - Has played an important role in the development of several standout NFL DBs, including Jamal Adams, James Bradberry, Marcus Maye and Darius Slay.

 - Mentored a group that helped Philadelphia establish the NFL's No. 1 pass defense (179.8 ypg), en route to a Super Bowl LVII appearance in 2022.

 - Spent four years with the Jets (2017-20) as the passing game coordinator/defensive backs coach (2019-20) and defensive backs coach (2017-18), guiding S Marcus Maye to a career year in 2020 (single-season best 88 tackles, 4 TFL, 2 sacks, 2 INTs, 2 FFs, 1 FR and 11 PD) and S Jamal Adams to two consecutive Pro Bowls (2018-19).

 - Coached at both his Maryland-based high school (DeMatha Catholic) and college (University of Maryland)alma maters.